2D or not 2D: a "holographic dictionary" for Lowest Landau Levels: Entanglement Entropy for the generalized lowest landau level

 \subsection{Entanglement entropy calculation of the LLL system}

 \paragraph{EE in the noncommutative LLL plane: qualitative remarks}

 We emphasized above that for ordinary free fermions, the two-point correlator is long-range, reflecting gapless excitations at the Fermi surface, which eventually gave rise to a logarithmic divergence in the limit of large $p_F l/\hbar$ (see, e.g. \eq{logPfL}).
-In case of the LLL fermions, the wavefunctions are localized, with \underbar{localization length determined by the} \underbar{scale of non-commutativity $l_0$ (see \eq{x-y-comm})}.\footnote{Note that the localization length scale of the wavefunctions \eq{lll-gen-psi} needs to the same as the scale of non-commutativity, so that the equation \eq{dirac-pde} works.} The localized wavefunctions eventually lead to a short-range correlator $ \propto \exp[- (\vec x - {\vec x}')^2/(2l_o^2)]$ (see \eq{cxy-lll}).
+In case of the LLL fermions, the wavefunctions are localized, with \underbar{localization length determined by the} \underbar{scale of non-commutativity $l_0$ (see \eq{x-y-comm})}.
+The localized wavefunctions eventually lead to a short-range correlator $ \propto \exp[- (\vec x - {\vec x}')^2/(2l_o^2)]$ (see \eq{cxy-lll}).
 The Fermi surface is not even visible to the entangled degrees of freedom (see remarks below \eq{cxy-lll}).
 The logarithms which bore the sign of the Fermi surface, are now absent and the EE is simply linear in $l$.

 We would like to emphasize the main point again: although we have a partially filled energy band (the LLL band), filled up to a Fermi level, \underbar{and we have essentially gapless fluctuations above the Fermi level}\footnote{The energy gap above the Fermi level is $\hbar \om (1- \nu)$ (see \eq{trap-eigen}) which can be tuned to arbitrarily small values by taking $\nu=\Omega/\om \to 1$).}, we do not have delocalized wavefunctions unlike in ordinary fermion systems with a Fermi surface; the noncommutativity of the $x$-$y$ plane enforces a localization of the wavefunction as explained in the previous paragraph (which is more akin to a gapped system than gapless).